dhemery/cwd.dhemery.com/site/posts/2005-08-acceptance.md

 ---
-category:  Leading
+title: The Acceptance Question
 date: 2005/08/02 19:00:00
 tags:
+- leading
 - power
-title: The Acceptance Question
-comments: true
-published: true
-layout: post

 ---

 <p>"How do I feel about what I'm feeling?"
 This seemingly silly question is one of the more powerful questions in my repertoire.
 When I'm knocked for a loop by a painful feeling, aswering this question helps me to regain my balance.
 Here are two examples.</p>